msrajawat298/Data-Structure-using-JS/Interview_prepration/react-js/React_interview.md

   - Both Redux Thunk and Redux Saga are middleware libraries for handling asynchronous actions in Redux applications.
 They provide different approaches and capabilities for managing side effects in your application.

 ---

+### What is Synthetic event in react?
+- A Synthetic Event in React is a wrapper around the native browser event system.
+It provides a consistent interface for handling events across different browsers, ensuring compatibility and abstraction over the browser's quirks.
+Synthetic events are part of React's event system and are used for handling user interactions like clicks, keypresses, and form submissions.
+- **Key Features of Synthetic Events**
+  - Cross-Browser Compatibility
+  - Event Pooling
+  - Consistent API
+  - Synthetic Wrapper